-Kibale National Park Uganda is one of Uganda’s most beautiful tropical rain forest in Kabarole district in western Uganda.
+Kibale National Park Uganda is one of Uganda’s most beautiful tropical rainforest in Kabarole district in western Uganda.
 The forest covers 795 square kilometers.
-The forest is a habitat to a number of wildlife species among which includes 13 different primate species such as famous chimpanzees and endemic Uganda Mangabay.
+The forest is habitat for some wildlife species among which includes 13 different primate species such as famous chimpanzees and endemic Uganda Mangabey.

 Climate and Temperatures in Kibale National Park Uganda

-The Kibale national park has a conducive climate and an average temperature between 14°C -27°C. The forest has 2 wet seasons starting March to May and then September to November.
+The Kibale national park has a favorable environment and an average temperature between 14°C -27°C. The forest has two wet seasons starting March to May and then September to November.

 Primates in Kibale National Park Uganda forests

 The park has the highest variety of primates in Africa.
-There are 13 different primate species staying in Kibale forest with the most popular being the chimpanzees.
-In addition you will see red colobus, L’Hoest’s monkeys, Uganda Managabay, olive baboons, bush babies, pottos and blue monkeys.
+13 different primate species are staying in Kibale forest with the most popular being the chimpanzees.
+Also, you will see red colobus, L’Hoest’s monkeys, Uganda Managabay, olive baboons, bush babies, pottos and blue monkeys.

 The park boasts of 372 bird species 60% recorded forest birds.
 Some of the commonly spotted birds include; African Grey Parrots, Abyssinian Ground-thrush, Black-capped Apalis, Green-breasted Pitta, Brown-chested Alethe and also Blue-headed Sunbird.